Call Today! (915) 621-2880

 Regular teeth cleanings remove calculus & bacteria build-up from your teeth which helps prevent tooth decay and periodontal disease.
 Teeth cleaning from our hygienist will only remove build-up from the teeth and slightly below the gum line.
 For more serious cases of plaque and tartar that involve bleeding gums, deep, inflamed, and swollen periodontal pockets a deep cleaning will be necessary.

-Scaling and Root Planing more commonly known as Deep Cleaning is a dental treatment sometimes required for patients who have missed a few routine dental cleanings and have accumulated plaque and bacteria under the gums.
+Scaling and Root planning more commonly known as Deep Cleaning is a dental treatment sometimes required for patients who have missed a few routine dental cleanings and have accumulated plaque and bacteria under the gums.
 The results of this accumulation can be bone loss and the recession of your gum line, which is then followed by growing tooth sensitivity.
-This condition is more commonly knows as Periodontitis or Gingivitis.
+This condition is more commonly known as Periodontitis or Gingivitis.